 I have summarised my day out by writing about the highlights, lowlights, learning, and also my Wow moment.

-My Highlights: the spectacular views from above looking down on many untouched beaches lying nestled in the rocks below.
+My Highlights from the experience: the spectacular views from above looking down on many untouched beaches lying nestled in the rocks below.

-My Lowlights: I had this great idea that this would be a wicked space to camp, however, there is a no camping sign posted for O’Neills Bay beach and Bethells Beach, because I could imagine this trail making such an amazing multi-day hike ranging from Whatipu to Muriwai.
+My Lowlights from the experience: I had this great idea that this would be a wicked space to camp, however, there is a no camping sign posted for O’Neills Bay beach and Bethells Beach, because I could imagine this trail making such an amazing multi-day hike ranging from Whatipu to Muriwai.

-Something I learned: Apart from the fact I won the starring contest with a cow that had jumped a fence, the most spectacular views to stop for a lunch break is the view point above the O’Neills Bay Beach and Bethells Beach.
+Something I learned today: Apart from the fact I won the starring contest with a cow that had jumped a fence, the most spectacular views to stop for a lunch break is the viewpoint above the O’Neills Bay Beach and Bethells Beach.

-My Wow moment: Without a doubt the moment I arrived at the point to see the view of O’Neills bay beach and Bethells beach.
+My Wow moment of the day: Without a doubt the moment I arrived at the point to see the view of O’Neills bay beach and Bethells beach.
 I think my words were holy s**t.
 It really made my jaw drop.